Freaky/rtss/README.md

    3.02s    exit code: 0
 ```

-It can also spawn its own child commands.  stdin is redirected to the child,
+It can also directly run commands, annotating both stdout and stderr with durations.
-stdout and stderr are piped into rtss' own stdout and stderr, and the exit code
+stdin is passed through to the child process, and its exit code will become `rtss`'
-of the child is the exit code of rtss:
+own exit code:

 ```
 -% rtss sh -c "echo foo; echo bar; sleep 1; echo moo >&2; sleep 1; echo baz; exit 64"